petros-d/docs/docs/overview.md

 Astronomer Cloud's architecture enables a few key features, available in Private Beta:

-- Support for Astronomer Cloud on AWS `us-east-1` and `us-west-2`.
+- Support for Astronomer Cloud on AWS `us-east-1` and `us-west-2`
-- Worker auto-scaling, powered by Airflow's Celery Executor + KEDA.
+- Worker auto-scaling, powered by Airflow's Celery Executor + KEDA
 - Astronomer Runtime, a new collection of Docker images set to provide a differentiated Airflow experience.
-Astronomer Runtime will initially support Airflow 2.1.1.
+Astronomer Runtime will initially support Airflow 2.1.1
-- Real-time, in-app chat support powered by Intercom.
+- Real-time, in-app chat support powered by Intercom

 For more information on each of these features, explore the documentation links below.
 We will continue to make changes and release new features throughout the course of the Private Beta program with no expected disruption to your data pipelines.